biopython/biopython/DEPRECATED.rst

 The PairwiseAlignment class was deprecated in Release 1.80, and removed in Release 1.82.
 Please use the new Alignment class instead.

+Attributes of the PairwiseAligner class referring to gap scores were renamed in Release 1.86, with the original name still available with a deprecation warning.
+These attributes were renamed to be consistent with the AlignmentCounts class and with the common nomenclature in the literature.

 Bio.Align.Generic
 -----------------
 This module which defined to original (Multiple-Sequence) Alignment class was